 What I Liked

-Workouts were only 30 – 50 minutes long.
-Less stress on the joints as there is almost no jumping/high impact or complex moves like in P90X and Insanity.
+Workouts were 30 – 50 minutes long.
+Less stress on the joints as there is almost no jumping/high impact moves like in P90X and Insanity.
 Body Beast is really just about building and bulking up major muscle groups by lifting heavy weights in a stationary position.

 My numbers doubled if not tripled in weights lifted from when I started to when I finished.
 So much so that I started running out of weights to lift.
 Maxed out my dumbbells in the press moves by week 6.

 I didn’t need to buy the EZ-Curl Bar and 95 pounds of plated weights but I did.
 At the beginning I might have 45 pounds to do deadlifts.
 At the end it was full.